Long Term Disability Insurance Lawyers Serving Alabama Residents

 You Can File an Appeal for a Denied Claim

 If your claim gets denied, that’s not the end of the road for you.
 You’re allowed to file an appeal as long as it’s within 180 days from the date you received the denial letter.
-The process will be much easier if you enlist the help of an experienced Alabama long term disability insurance lawyer from Abell and Capitan Law.
+If you are fighting a LTD claim in Alabama, the process will be much easier if you enlist the help of an experienced long term disability insurance lawyer from Abell and Capitan Law.
 We understand the complexities of the appeals process and the necessary steps to take.

 First, we will review your denial letter and all the documentation the adjuster sent you with it.
 The denial should include a specific reason for the denial and instructions for how to appeal the decision.
 Next, we will gather any missing evidence that was missing from the original claim or that the denial letter mentioned they need to send to the adjuster.